PLEASE READ THROUGH THIS POLICY PAGE CAREFULLY AND IN ITS ENTIRETY AS IT CONTAINS VITAL INFORMATION ABOUT ELIGIBILITY AND FUNDING.

 Learners must ensure that their accommodation needs are identified on the online application by checking the appropriate box.
 Any special accommodation needs should be outlined in the Expectations of Learning section of the ROMP application.

 ROMP strongly encourages trainees to live and learn in the community to optimize their experience.
 Accommodation funding is provided to learners who maintain two places of residence during the rotation month(s); a primary residence at the *Academic Centre and a secondary residence in the community for the duration of the rotation.
-Provided housing will meet the established standards that address both learner safety and comfort.
+Provided housing will meet the established community standards.

 Based on eligibility, ROMP will provide an accommodation allowance of up to $800.00 per block to learners living in a ROMP approved community, to help offset the cost of the secondary residence.
 “Living in the community” will be considered areas within a 35 kilometre radius of the hospital or primary preceptor’s practice address.
 Eligibility of accommodation funding is outlined in the below Accommodation Funding Guidelines.